DataDog/kafka-kit/cmd/topicmappr/README.md

 \*Take note of how regex is interpreted: all topics included in the `--rebuild-topics` list ultimately become regex.
 Topic names where all characters are those allowed by Kafka (`a-z`, `A-Z`, `0-9`, `_`, `-`, `.`) sans `.`, are assumed to be literal names and thus become the regex `/^topic$/`.
 The inclusion of a `.` or any other character assumes that the entry is to be interpreted as regex and is compiled as is.
 This means that if you want to rebuild the literal topic `my.topic`, it's best to provide `--rebuild-topics="my\.topic"`.
 Without escaping the `.` (`--rebuild-topics="my.topic"`), both `my.topic` and `my1topic` would be targeted.

-#### rebuild-map
+### rebuild-map
-Takes an existing topic map and a list of target brokers.
-A topic initially built with the brokers `[1001,1002,1003]` that lost broker `1003` could be rebuilt by supplying the new broker list `[1001,1002,1004]`.
+`--rebuild-map` takes a literal partition map string (this is the same format that Kafka uses, for example from `kafka-reassign-partitions`) and a list of target brokers.
+A topic where all partitions originally existed the brokers `1001,1002,1003` that lost broker `1003` could be rebuilt by supplying the new broker list `1001,1002,1004`.

 Multiple topics can be included in the topic map.

-Example:
+**Example:**

 > $ topicmappr -rebuild-map '{"version":1,"partitions":[{"topic":"test_topic","partition":0,"replicas":[1005,1006]},{"topic":"test_topic","partition":2,"replicas":[1007,1001]},{"topic":"test_topic","partition":7,"replicas":[1007,1002]},{"topic":"test_topic","partition":6,"replicas":[1006,1001]},{"topic":"test_topic","partition":4,"replicas":[1002,1005]},{"topic":"test_topic","partition":5,"replicas":[1005,1007]},{"topic":"test_topic","partition":3,"replicas":[1001,1002]},{"topic":"test_topic","partition":1,"replicas":[1006,1007]}]}' -brokers="1001,1002,1003,1004,1005,1006,1008" -use-meta=false